|A Message from Our CEO, Janet Van Dyke, DVM, DACVSMR.

 Register for Upcoming Courses!

-Live classes - U.S. and international: We are finalizing plans for the next hybrid version of our Introduction to Canine Rehabilitation course to begin in early 2021.
-Interested parties should contact us at email@example.com.
+Live classes - U.S. and international: The next hybrid version of our Introduction to Canine Rehabilitation course will begin January 7, 2021.
+Interested parties should visit our course page or contact us at email@example.com.

 Our hybrid courses use a combination of live interactive Zoom sessions and intensive in-person laboratory sessions with small groups of students to allow for proper social distancing.
 Please check our course pages for more details, and make plans to join us!